Skip to content

 Key takeaways from The Bicycle Association Industry Conference

-The Loft team had a great day at the The Bicycle Association of Great Britain Industry Conference yesterday!
+The Loft team had a productive day at The Bicycle Association of Great Britain Industry Conference yesterday.

 One really interesting takeaway (of many), was from a brilliant presentation by Lisa Hopkinson of Transport for Quality of Life Limited